FORN300 Wind and Hydropower - Resources, Profitability and Solutions

 Emphasis will be placed on practical processes related to the establishment, expansion and operation of wind and hydropower facilities.
 Technological solutions for wind power on land and in shallow water, floating wind turbines and small and large-scale hydropower plants will be presented.
 Resource analysis is extremely important, and students will learn about various methods for this (from theoretical modelling to local solutions).
 Thorough and consistent profitability assessments are important for project realisation, and will thus be extensively covered in the course.
 Other topics include concessions, (environmental) protection plans and impact assessments (case-presentations), with regard to formal requirements, schedules, cost developments, technological aspects (size, materials, efficiency, performance) and environmental solutions.

-Lectures, seminars, term paper, excursions, discussions, study.
+Lectures, seminars, term paper, excursions, discussions, self study.

 Teaching is based on lectures (weekly), seminars, term paper, excursions, discussions and independent study.
 Term paper writing can be done either for individual or group work between two students.